project-forth-works/project-forth-works/Algorithms/CRC-generation/CRC32_IEEE/readme.md

 The IEEE 32bit CRC standard was introduced for the ethernet protocol.
 The essential difference with previous CRC-implementations was that the start-number is 0xFFFFFFFF instead of 0x0.
 The reason is that a network can easily start with a couple of spurious 0x0's.
 A CRC with a 0x0 as start-number cannot detect such a network-specific error.
 By having 0xFFFFFFFF as start number, the first 4 characters received are effectively inverted.
 And that enables the detection of spurious zero's at the start of a transmission.

+This CRC version is probably the most widely used CRC-version there is.
+Examples where it is used: ethernet protocol, PKZIP, Gzip, MPEG-2, SATA, PNG, ZMODEM.

-If you look at the implementation you will see that the CRC is shifted to right and that the polynomial of the CRC-IEEE has been reversed.
-This avoids having to bit-reverse every received byte, another IEEE speciality.
+If you look at the implementation below you will see that the CRC is shifted to right and that the polynomial of the CRC-IEEE has been reversed.
+This avoids having to bit-reverse every received byte, another IEEE peculiarity.

 ```